molily/molily.de/_posts/2017-07-20-android-browsers.md

 Brave for Android is an [open-source browser](https://github.com/brave/browser-android-tabs) shell around the latest Chrome/Chromium 59.
 So the html5test score is almost the same as Chrome 59.

 Brave ships with a full browser engine, hence the download size of 37 MB.
-I guess there are technical reasons why Brave is not just using the system-wide Chrome component.
+I guess there are technical reasons why Brave does not just use the system-wide Chrome component.
 I suppose the tracking and fingerprint protection hooks into the engine at a low level that makes a custom Chromium build is necessary.

 ### Conclusion